TsspGit/GitTalk/README.md

 ```
 $ git rebase rebase_master
 ```
-- See how the working flow have change.
+- See how the working flow have changed.
 The history of *nucleus* has been erased!
-- Let's finalize this example checking that the information contained in each branch is the same than before the rebase.
+- Let's finalize this example checking that the information contained in each branch is the same as before the rebase.
 This implies that we need to merge those two branches in order to collect the modifications.